anjerodesu/AVFeedback/README.md

 AVFeedback
 ==========

-Most developers encounter difficult problem of having their app ratings go down because of unwanted feedbacks made by the user that is mostly caused by the users doesn't want a feature added or removed, crashing on a specific device, etc... .
+Most developers encounter difficult problem of having their app ratings go down because of unwanted feedbacks made by the user that is mostly caused by the users who doesn't want a specific feature added or removed, crashing on a specific device, etc... .
 This is a small feedback library for developers to use in their app to help them decrease (if not at all remove) these kind of app ratings in the app store (better than 1 star review).

 <!-- ![Screenshot](https://raw.github.com/rizumita/AVFeedback/master/AVFeedback.png) -->